rse-asia/RSE_Asia/README.md

 ## Our activities

 We have conducted and continue to conduct various online community activities:
-- We celebrated one year of our launch on the Second International RSE Day, which was on the second Thursday of the month of October 2022.
+- Celebrated one year of our launch on the Second International RSE Day, which was on the second Thursday of the month of October 2022.
-- We are participating in [Hacktoberfest 2022](https://twitter.com/RSE_Asia/status/1575544127219200000?s=20&t=eTrlKiUu2VveIobfhMH9Og) for the month of October 2022.
+- Participated in [Hacktoberfest 2022](https://twitter.com/RSE_Asia/status/1575544127219200000?s=20&t=eTrlKiUu2VveIobfhMH9Og) during the month of October 2022.
-- We formed a working group in 2022.
+- Formed a working group in 2022.
-- We conducted an online workshop for teaching alt text skills (2022).
+- Conducted an online workshop for teaching alt text skills (2022).
-- At the launch event we conducted activities for contributing to [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/).
+- At our launch event we conducted activities for contributing to [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/).
 The launch event was fully online.

 ## Code of Conduct